 In 1966, the Government of Canada moved forward with a development plan for a bridge, getting so far as to construct a causeway connecting Tenholm and Jourimain Island; however, this endeavour was ultimately abandoned.
 It wasn’t until 1987, after receiving a number of development proposals, that the Government of Canada began conducting a new feasibility study for a fixed-link crossing.

 In 1988, a plebiscite was conducted on PEI, which resulted in a majority vote in favour of constructing a bridge.
 Cape Jourimain in NB and Borden-Carleton in PEI were selected as the two end points due to being the shortest distance between the two provinces.

-In 1992, Strait Crossing Bridge Limited was granted the development and construction began in 1993, beginning a complex four-year construction process.
-The 12.9-kilometre, multi-span cantilever bridge was completed in 1996 and officially opened to the public on May 31st, 1997.
+In 1993, Strait Crossing Bridge Limited began a complex, four-year construction process.
+The 12.9 km, multi-span cantilever bridge was completed in 1996 and officially opened to the public on May 31st, 1997.

 Find out more about the Confederation Bridge at: http://www.confederationbridge.com/